-Contractor Referred for Present Responsibility Determination for Failure to Disclose Credible Evidence of Theft Investigation that the implementer knowingly failed to timely disclose credible evidence of fraud, calling into question the implementer's ability to appropriately respond to and self-report allegations of misconduct.
+Contractor Referred for Present Responsibility Determination for Failure to Disclose Credible Evidence of Theft Investigation An OIG investigation found that an implementer executing numerous USAID awards, worth nearly half a billion dollars, failed to report credible allegations of fraud involving its subawardee.
+The subawardee is under a USAID-funded monitoring and evaluation program and other USAID-funded democracy and governance programs in a nonpermissive environment.
+OIG's findings uncovered that the implementer knowingly failed to timely disclose credible evidence of fraud, calling into question the implementer's ability to appropriately respond to and self-report allegations of misconduct.
 In July 2020, following the investigation, OIG sent a present responsibility referral to USAID.
 In September 2020, USAID's Suspending and Debarring Official sought information from the implementer on how it prioritizes allegations of misconduct, how it tracks and follows-up on the allegations it receives, including the criteria it uses to determine credibility, and how it communicates employee responsibilities in this area.
+USAID Implementer Terminates Employee Agreements After OIG Investigation Reveals Collusion Investigation In August 2020, a USAID implementer terminated two employees after an OIG investigation revealed the employees colluded with a subawardee in the implementer's procurement process for a water, sanitation, and hygiene project in Zambia.
+This investigation is ongoing.